RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Clone Wars/Clone Wars.md

 ## Activity Checklist { .check }

 + If you haven't already, create a new variable called `lives` {.blockdata}.
-Your spaceship should start with 3 lives, and lose a life whenever it collides with an enemy.
+Your spaceship should start with 3 lives and lose a life whenever it collides with an enemy.
 Your game should also stop when you run out of lives.
 If you need help, you can use the 'Catch the Dots' project to help you.

 + Draw a new sprite called 'Game Over', using the text tool.